 Student loan deferment and forbearance can both temporarily postpone your student loan payments.
 However, there are some differences between the two options.

 With loan forbearance, you can temporarily reduce or halt your loan payments, as with a deferment.
-However, with a forbearance, you will be responsible for paying all of the interest that accrues, while with a deferment, interest rates on some federal loans may be waived.
+However, with a forbearance, you will be responsible for paying all of the interest that accrues, regardless of your loan type, while interest is waived for subsidized loans during deferment.
+Forbearance is more common for students who are not necessarily experiencing a qualifying event but are still facing financial hardship.

 |Purpose||Postpone loan payment||Postpone loan payment|